 The Many Important “Roles” Mom’s Complete in their Children’s Lives

-My youngest daughter (who is 6) walked up to me a few days ago and said, “Mommy, I just don’t have any shoes to wear with these clothes.”
-I looked at her knowing she had several pairs of shoes that would be perfect and suggested the pair I thought she would like best.
+My youngest daughter (who was 6 at the time) walked up to me a while back and said, “Mommy, I just don’t have any shoes to wear with these clothes.”
+I looked at her knowing she had several pairs of shoes that would be perfect for her outfit and suggested the pair I thought she would like best.
 Then I started thinking about all the “jobs” that moms do in their children’s lives.
 Being mommy means we have many roles we complete in our children’s lives.
+Here’s a tribute to mom.

-Today’s post is a tribute to moms and all the roles we complete in our children’s lives to help them grow into responsible adults.
+This post is a tribute to you and all the roles you complete in your children’s lives as you help them grow up.

 Top 10 Titles for Mom

-One of our most important roles as mom is teacher.
-For all the good and probably some of the not so good, we will be the primary teacher for our children.
-They will watch us, they will learn from us, when they grow up they will ask themselves, “what would mom do?” when making important decisions.
+One of our most important roles as mom is primary teacher.
+Our kids will watch us, they will learn from us, when they grow up they will ask themselves, “what would mom do?” when making important decisions.

-The role of primary teacher is one of the most important roles you will have as mom.
-Our children will follow our example.
+The role of primary teacher makes a significant impact on our kids.
+If you have ever had your kids repeat a phrase you say all the time or repeat an action you do all the time, you know your children will follow your example.
 Be sure you are the example you want your children to follow.

-If you have 2 or more children, you have been the judge.
-They will have a disagreement, or the favorite, “I had it first!”
-You will have to decide in a fair way who should get the toy or how to get them to play together.
+If you have 2 or more children, you have been the chief judge.
+They will have a disagreement, or my favorite, “I had it first!”
+You will have to decide in a fair way who should get the toy or how to get them to play together nicely.

 As our children get older, we have to have discernment.
 We must determine when our child is telling us the truth or what is the best course of action (even if it’s unpopular with your child).
-These are the responsibilities of the “chief judge”.
+These are the responsibilities of the mom who is also the “chief judge”.

 Do you hear this question every day, “Mom, what’s for dinner?”
 As mom, we prepare meals, make lunches and encourage our children to eat healthy.